ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Results

-\textit{Tropical Cyclone John} TC John was considered for long time one of the most intense cyclonic phenomena ever recorded in the Pacific.
-In right panel of Figure \ref{fig:msl_abby_john}, we report TC John when its strength started increasing, gaining energy.
-The image clearly shows the low-pressure minima, with dark spots centered over the historical TC records (in blue).
-ByteStorm easily captures the TC centers with good accuracy, as demonstrated by the zoomed section of the figure.
-As the storm starts weakening (left side of the panel), the ByteStorm detects the TC centers with lower accuracy.
+\textit{Tropical Cyclone John} TC John has been considered one of the most intense cyclonic systems ever recorded in the Pacific.
+In Panel b) of Figure \ref{fig:msl_gafilo_john}, we show TC John during the phase when its intensity was increasing and the system was gaining energy.
+The map clearly highlights the low-pressure minima, visible as dark regions centered on the historical TC positions from IBTrACS (blue).
+ByteStorm track (red) closely match the observed TC centers, as illustrated in the zoomed portion of the figure.
+As the storm begins to weaken (left side Panel b)), ByteStorm detects the TC centers with lower accuracy, showing a gradual drift from the observed TC centers.